ZacBlanco/zacblanco.github.io/education/probability-random-processes/notes.md

 > $$ F_X(b) - F_X(a) = P[a < X \leq b] $$

-In other words, to find the probability of an event between two values, you can simply subtract the values of the CDF at $$a$$ and $$b$$ because it is the sum total probabliity up to each of those points, subtracting them results in only the probability of values between $$a$$ and $$b$$.
+In other words, to find the probability of an event between two values, you can simply subtract the values of the CDF at $$a$$ and $$b$$ because it is the sum total probability up to each of those points, subtracting them results in only the probability of values between $$a$$ and $$b$$.

 **Definition 3.13** Expected Value